chepeng/CommonAdapter/README.md

 Include:
 --------

- * CommonAdapter:------------------for `ListView/GridView` that has only `one` type of item view.
+ * CommonAdapter-----------------------for `ListView/GridView` that has only `one` type of item view.
- * MultiTypeCommonAdapter:-------for `ListView/GridView` that has `multiple` types of item view.
+ * MultiTypeCommonAdapter----------for `ListView/GridView` that has `multiple` types of item view.
- * SectionCommonAdapter:----------for `ListView/GridView` that has `segmented` item view.
+ * SectionCommonAdapter------------for `ListView/GridView` that has `segmented` item view.
- * ELVCommonAdapter:--------------for `ExpandableListView` that has only `one` type of group view.
+ * ELVCommonAdapter-----------------for `ExpandableListView` that has only `one` type of group view.
- * ELVSectionCommonAdapter:------for `ExpandableListView` that has `segmented` group view.
+ * ELVSectionCommonAdapter------for `ExpandableListView` that has `segmented` group view.
- * RVCommonAdapter:---------------for `RecyclerView` that has only `one` type of item view.
+ * RVCommonAdapter------------------for `RecyclerView` that has only `one` type of item view.
- * RVMultiTypeCommonAdapter:----for `RecyclerView` that has `multiple` types of item view.
+ * RVMultiTypeCommonAdapter-----for `RecyclerView` that has `multiple` types of item view.
- * RVSectionCommonAdapter:-------for `RecyclerView` that has `segmented` item view.
+ * RVSectionCommonAdapter--------for `RecyclerView` that has `segmented` item view.
- * RVHeaderFooterAdapter:-------for `RecyclerView` that has `HeaderView` and/or `FooterView`.
+ * RVHeaderFooterAdapter------------for `RecyclerView` that has `HeaderView` and/or `FooterView`.

 How do I use it?
 ----------------